hasura/graphql-engine/manual/files/index.rst

 - Private: Only logged in users can read and upload
 - Public: Anybody can read, but only logged in users can upload
 - Custom Permission URL: For any other custom permissions, you need to define your own service.
-Refer to Authorization webhooks to see how this can be done.
+Refer to :ref:`Authorization webhooks <filestore-authz-webhooks>` to see how this can be done.